About

 “Every no earns a better yes”

-With a 3-engineer team and a growing vendor base, I learned to say no relentlessly.
+At Aatram with a 3-person founding team, and at IKT India with a 4-engineer team and a growing vendor base, I learned to say no relentlessly.
 Scope discipline is how small teams punch above their weight.
 The features we didn't build were as important as the ones we did.

 My path